LGBTQ rights in the Republic of the Congo

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the Republic of the Congo face legal challenges not experienced by non-LGBTQ residents.
 Homosexuality is legal in the Republic of the Congo, but same-sex couples and households headed by same-sex couples are not eligible for the same legal protections as opposite-sex couples, with reports of discrimination and abuse towards LGBTQ people.

-Laws regarding same-sex sexual activity
+Laws regarding same-sex relationships

 Same-sex relationships have been legal in the Republic of the Congo since 1940.
 The text of the 1940 Penal Code, as amended in 2006, only prohibits same-sex sexual behaviour with a person younger than 21 years.
 There is an unequal age of consent, with it being 18 for opposite-sex sexual activity.
+Same-sex marriage is explicitly banned under Section 2, Article 127 of The Republic of Congo Family Code.
+The code explicitly defines marriage as a public act establishing a lasting union between a man and a woman.

+Enforcement

+The unequal age of consent is not used for arrests.
+Instead, police have used the Penal Code to solicit bribes from young men they perceive as gay.
+Police have also lied and said same-sex sexual activity is generally illegal in order to solicit bribes.
+These abuses are rarely reported due to fear of police interaction with the country's LGBTQ community; however, these abuses are investigated when reported.

-Recognition of same-sex relationships
+Recognition of LGBTQ+ people and families

 There is no legal recognition of same-sex unions.
+A married couple must be together for at least five years to adopt a child jointly.
+Since there is no same-sex marriage, gay and lesbian people are limited to adopting as a single person.
+There is no legally recognized way to change one's gender identity.

 Discrimination protections

+There is no broad legal protection against discrimination based on sexual orientation or gender identity.
+There are no laws against hate crimes nor against discrimination in education, healthcare, housing, or employment.
+There are no laws against conversion therapy or surgeries on intersex children intended to make their bodies fit expected norms.
+There are no regulations against men who have men donating blood, though those who do so are likely to face discrimination.
+There are no laws regarding the exclusion or inclusion of gay people serving in the military.